Defenses for Beginners

 Fortify

 Barbarians, Druids, and Necromancers have access to a unique source of Damage Reduction that comes with its own set of mechanics to increase their defense.
-There are a number of skills, passives, and Legendary Aspects that can give you some amount of Fortify.
+There are several skills, passives, and Legendary Aspects that can give you some amount of Fortify.
 When your Fortify is greater or equal to your current Life, you become Fortified.
-Fortified characters have 10% Damage Reduction.
-This number can be increased by the Defensive Stance passive and by Sapphires socketed into armor.
+Fortified characters have 15% Damage Reduction.
+This number can be increased by the Defensive Stance passive.
 When you are Fortified, incoming damage reduces both your Life and your Fortify by the same amount.
-The amount of Fortify you get can be increased by Bonus Fortify rolls on Rings and Helmet.
 Keep in mind, Damage Reduction while Fortified does not interact with the damage taken to your Barriers.

 Dodge

 When you are hit by any attack you have a chance to dodge it, completely nullifying all damage and other harmful effects.
 You can't dodge individual ticks of Damage over Time (DoT) effects, but you can dodge the initial attack and prevent the DoT from being applied to you in the first place.
+Certain attacks should be dodgeable but are not currently, such as certain boss attacks.
 There are a few ways to get dodge chance:

 Defense Summary